marionwalton/media-and-society/index.md

 <div popover id="open">
 ## What is "open access"?
   <hr>
-The pocket textbook is an open access textbook.

-Anyone should be able to read, download, copy, distribute, print, search for and search within it.
+<p>Open access means anyone should be able to access, download it etc. </p>

-- There are no financial, legal or technical barriers to accessing the textbook.
+<p>There are no financial, legal or technical barriers to accessing the textbook. </p>
-- The authors should be acknowledged.
+<p>The authors should be acknowledged. </p>
-- Any derivative works are also shared under a similar license.
+<p>Any derivative works are also shared under this license.</p>

 This is known as a ** Creative Commons Attribution-ShareAlike 4.0 (BY-SA)** license.